 As they say, “the early bird catches the worm,” we have to seize an opportunity as soon as we see one.
 Likewise, it’s best to begin planning our event as soon as we can.
 If we plan to do a huge event, we should start planning it four to six months in advance.

 Even smaller events need at least a month of advanced planning.
 It’s also wise to secure contracts for entertainers, caterers, and other vendors several weeks before the event.
 Such a contingency will ensure everything runs seamlessly and within budget.

 Even the best-laid plans are subject to unexpected changes.
 In planning our event, aspects like the location, time, or the theme of the occasion can change.
 We will need to be flexible to meet these shifting dynamics and demands.
-This could mean moving an in-person event online, especially with the current state of the pandemic, meaning you may have to change the platform of your event and turn a talk into a webinar.
-If this was the case, you should be prepared by knowing what is a webinar platform and how you can adjust your event to fit this structure.
+This could mean moving an in-person event online to a hybrid platform (click this link for example), especially with the current state of the pandemic, meaning you may have to change the platform of your event and turn a talk into a webinar.
+This can prove difficult to manage and cause some chaos for those who did not anticipate this kind of shift.
+If this was the case, you can be more prepared by knowing what is a webinar platform and how you can adjust your event to fit this structure.

 Nearly everything under the sun indeed has a price tag.
 But do people know that the price is also always negotiable?
 Don’t back away from seeking a bargain from vendors no matter what they say.